-With all three parts of the grain, we get way more nutrients like protein, B vitamins, antioxidants and unsaturated fats.
-Whole grains like rye, barley and wheat contain fiber which is super important if you’re dieting because fiber helps control blood sugar.
+When we eat all three parts of the grain, we get more nutrients like protein, B vitamins, antioxidants and unsaturated fats.
+Whole grains like rye, barley and wheat contain fiber which is very important if you’re dieting because fiber helps control blood sugar.
 Also, people who eat whole grains regularly have a lower risk of obesity, lower body mass index and better waist-to-hip ratios.

 So if something is whole grain, the food contains all the parts of the original seed (kernel).
 All parts must be present to qualify as a whole grain.